 The cost and revenue categories in the separated accounts related to number portability have been zero for some time and have been removed from the margin squeeze tool.
-The two remaining "external" cost categories listed above in Figure A.1 (mobile handsets and other) are treated separately in this new approach.
+The two remaining "external" cost categories (mobile handsets and other) are treated separately in this new approach.